-You can subtract 100% of your income or capital gain (up to a maximum of \$50,000) that you recognized from the sale to a beginning farmer of at least 80 acres or more of land at 9% or less interest on a long-term contract from your federal adjusted gross income.
+You can subtract 100% of your income or capital gain (up to a maximum of \$50,000) that you recognized from the sale of at least 80 acres or more of land to a beginning farmer at 9% or less interest on a long-term contract.
 To qualify for this deduction, you need to apply to and be approved by the Agricultural Loan Authority of the Montana Department of Agriculture.
 You need to include a copy of this approval with your individual income tax return.
-To learn more about the Montana Beginning Farm/Ranch Loan Program, call the agricultural finance program manager of the Montana Department of Agriculture at (406) 444-2402 or visit agr. mt.gov/agr/Programs/GrantsLoans/beginFarmRanch/.
+To learn more about the Montana Beginning Farm/Ranch Loan Program, call the agricultural finance program manager of the Montana Department of Agriculture at (406) 444-5420 or visit agr. mt.gov/agr/Programs/GrantsLoans/beginFarmRanch/.